matthew1232/stockx-api/README.md

 ```

 #### Update
 You can edit a previously placed bid by using the `update` method.
-This takes in 2 parameters.
+This takes in 2 parameters:
-* bid - the bid to update
+* bid - a bid object (retrieved from `bids.place()`)

-In the object:
+An Object:
-* amount - the price to set the bid to
+* amount - the new price to update the bid with

 For example:
 ```js